-Now that the school year has come to a close, it’s time to start thinking of ideas to keep the kids busy this summer.
+Now that the school year has started, it’s time to start thinking of ideas to keep the kiddos busy and fed when they get home !

-We have a great rainy day craft that is not only relevant to your kids, but will kick your own nostalgia into high gear.
-Try this Very Hungry Caterpillar egg carton craft.
+We have a great after school craft that is not only relevant to your kids but will kick your own nostalgia into high year.
+Try this Very Hungry Caterpillar egg carton craft and Egg and Tuna Schooners.

 What you need: